apache/iotdb/docs/UserGuide/Maintenance-Tools/Maintenance-Command.md

 Trace the assigned regions of a data partition (or data partitions under the same series slot):
 - `SHOW DATA REGIONID OF root.sg WHERE SERIESSLOTID=s0 (AND TIMESLOTID=t0)`

+Without the "TIMESLOTID" filter, the sql will return all the regions under the seriesSlot.

+The "SERIESSLOTID=s0" can be substituted by "DEVICEID=xxx.xx.xx".
+Using this, the sql will calculate the seriesSlot corresponding to that deviceId.

+Also, the "TIMESLOTID" can be replaced by "TIMESTAMP=t1".
+In this case, the sql will calculate the timeSlot the timestamp belongs to, which starts before the timeStamp and (implicitly) ends after it.

 SQL Examples:
 ```